microsoft/vscode/README.md

  + pylint can be turned on/off (default is on), supports standard configuaration files
  + pep8 can be turned on/off (default is off), supports standard configuaration files
  + flake8 can be turned on/off (default is on), supports standard configuaration files
+ + pydocstyle can be turned on/off (default is on), supports standard configuaration files
  + Different categories of errors reported by pylint can be configured as warnings, errors, information or hits
  + Path to pylint, pep8 and flake8 and pep8 can be configured
  + Custom plugins such as pylint plugin for Django can be easily used by modifying the settings as follows: